rust-lang/rfcs/text/0000-fallible-allocation.md

 #### Issues
 - Requires `panic=unwind` as a prerequisite for handling OOMs.
-  Frequently, `panic=abort` is chosen in resource restricted scenarios where handling OOMs is more important.
+  Frequently, `panic=abort` is chosen in resource-restricted scenarios where handling OOMs is more important.
 - Depends on programmer placement of `catch_alloc_error` barriers for OOM safety.

 ### Split crates rather than adding a feature
-Rather than adding a feature to control availability of these functions, create a `fallible_alloc` crate which contains only those functions which handle OOM or cannot OOM.
+Rather than adding a feature to control the availability of these functions, create a `fallible_alloc` crate that contains only those functions which handle OOM or cannot OOM.
 `alloc` would depend on `fallible_alloc` and re-export it in its entirety.

 In this model we would likely not want to split `std` (see the subsequent alternative for details), preventing authoring robust hosted programs.
-If we chose to do this regardless, there would be a `fallible_alloc_std` which links against `fallible_alloc`, and a `std` that links against `alloc`.
+If we chose to do this regardless, there would be a `fallible_alloc_std` that links against `fallible_alloc`, and a `std` that links against `alloc`.

 User code would select the correct crate to link against in order to write their code, likely using crate renaming for ergonomics.

 #### Issues
 - If we do not split `std`, Rust will remain inappropriate for high-reliability hosted processes.
 - If we do split `std`, we run into composability issues.
-  When further customizations of `std` become necessary which would remove functions (e.g. removing floating point on a platform which supports it), it will multiply the number of crates, not add to it.
+  When further customizations of `std` become necessary which would remove functions (e.g. removing floating point on a platform that supports it), it will multiply the number of crates, not add to it.
-  In the short term we would end up with `fallible_alloc_nofp_std`, `fallible_alloc_std`, `nofp_std`, and `std`, with the problem only getting worse from there.
+  In the short term, we would end up with `fallible_alloc_nofp_std`, `fallible_alloc_std`, `nofp_std`, and `std`, with the problem only getting worse from there.
   If we split only `alloc`, I do not anticipate similar issues due to the narrower scope of `alloc`, but it is not impossible.
-- Users need to write extra boilerplate in code, not just the build system, when choosing to use this.
+- Users need to write extra boilerplate in code, not just the build system when choosing to use this.

 ### Only add the feature to `alloc`, not `std`
 As a more conservative approach, we could apply this feature (or crate split) to `alloc` *only*.